216-433-1214

-Proudly Recognizes the Brook Park Fire Department
+Welcome to the Brook Park Fire Department

 When experiencing an emergency, dial 911

-For informational purposes call 216-433-1214.
+For non-emergency informational purposes, call 216-433-1214.

-Fire Station 3 is located at 17401 Holland Road.
+Fire Station 1 is located at 17401 Holland Road.

 Fire Station 2 is located at 22530 Ruple Road.

-All division members are state certified firefighters.
-29 members of the division are certified at the level of Paramedic with the remainder certified at the Emergency Medical Technician level.
-The Brook Park Fire Department responds to more than 3,000 emergency calls annually.
+All 34-division members are state certified firefighters and Paramedics.
+The Brook Park Fire Department responds to more than 4,000 emergency calls annually.
 Several Fire Division members are certified instructors and assist in training programs for local professional and civic groups.

 An annual fire hydrant maintenance program is conducted each Spring.
 This includes flushing, greasing hydrants, and their caps and stems.
 This program insures that the hydrants are in working order and that the water available from the hydrant is of sufficient quantity should a fire occur nearby.
 After the hydrants are tested, you may experience rusty water in your home for a short period of time.
 While this a minor inconvenience, it is necessary to test the hydrants to insure that they will operate correctly in case of a fire.
-For daily update information on which streets we are currently working on, follow us on Twitter.com at BrookParkFire

 Downloads: